kcdcode/kristen-delorey-project-two/README.md

 # -Description-

-Responsive PSD design conversion using HTML5 and SASS.
+Responsive PSD design conversion using HTML5 and Sass.
 Assets and style guide were provided.

 # -Live Link-